 In the first phase of each stage, the general principles and framework will be decided, on which further decisions will be based.
 After the principles are finalized, in the second phase the data (character repertoire, variants, and labels) will be analyzed to make concrete decisions.
 Finally, at each stage, the output will be released to the wider community (including ICANN and the IP) for feedback.
 Each of the four tasks above will be finalized after one or more public comment periods.

 It is anticipated that the work will take at least half a calendar year.
 The tentative work plan is depicted in the chart below.
 Though the chart depicts a linear progression, it is understood that in reality at each stage discussion and feedback will incrementally and cyclically develop the previous portion(s) of the work as well, including both principles and data.
-Further, though it is anticipated that the work will finish in 2014, the actual time may vary based on the feedback received by the community and the IP at various stages and phases of the work and may conclude before ICANN51 L.A. in October 2014.
+Further, though it is anticipated that the work will finish in 2014, the actual time may vary based on the feedback received by the community and the IP at various stages and phases of the work and may conclude before ICANN51 in Los Angeles in October 2014.

 7.2 Proposed Schedule of Meeting and Teleconferences

 Most of the work will be accomplished through the email list.
 The task force will be holding regular teleconferences, for the period of the work.
-In addition, the task force will also organize face-to-face meetings, tentatively during the discussions on variants (in a series of meeting of CDNC or ICANN in 2014) and then towards the end of the work (in October 2014).
+In addition, the task force will also organize face-to-face meetings during the discussions on variants (in a series of meetings of CDNC or ICANN in 2014) and then towards the end of the work (in October 2014).

 7.3 Sources of Funding for Travel and Logistics